Avrutskiy/dneural/README.md

 # dneural
 An minimal example of training a neural network and it's first derivatives.
 The target is a 2D function created by a random Fourier series.
+See "nn_research_gpu.ipynb".

 An interesting effect related to overfitting can be observed.